 Represented by the second and much shorter line on the graph, by simply making an additional payment every month of £675, we would save £22,472 in interest alone!… And we would pay the mortgage off 15 years & 1 month earlier than we would have before!
 That is how you destroy your mortgage!

-Now if your like me, this is the sort of image you cannot unsee, and once you know the numbers and what the outcome could be, there is no turning back.
-I realised by looking at this graph that we could be mortgage free at 33 years old!
+Now if you’re like me, this is the sort of image you cannot unsee, and once you know the numbers and what the outcome could be, there is no turning back.
+I realised by looking at this graph that we could be mortgage-free at 33 years old!
 Nobody I know personally has achieved that or even came close, but then my mind decided to kick it up a gear and I thought of something that would be even better… Mortgage Free at 30!
 Sounds crazy right?
 It did to me too, but since then, that has been my goal, and as I stated in my first post on this blog, I am currently 3 years away from completing that goal.

 So now that you know about the Magic Of Over-Payments, I challenge you to use the calculator yourself, work out how much extra you can afford to pay each month, and see how many years you can knock off your own mortgage.
 It doesn’t matter how big or small the over-payments are, even if you can only free up an additional £20, £50 or £100 to put towards over-payments, you will be amazed at how much it will save you in interest over the lifetime of the mortgage, and also how much quicker you will end up paying it off.
 I will leave a link to the Over-Payment Calculator below, let me know how much time and interest you could knock off your mortgage in the comments below.